BoweyLou/SupaSupa/Docs/Features/EnhancedAwardSystem.md

 - Edit existing awards to modify these settings
 - See which children can redeem specific awards
 - Track redemption counts for awards
+- Create and customize bonus awards with different icons and colors

 #### Child View